Where Does A Seahorse Live In The Ocean

 Trends and Latest Developments

 The use of technology is also playing a greater role in seahorse research and conservation.
-Underwater drones and remote sensing technologies are being used to map and monitor seahorse habitats, providing valuable data for conservation planning.
+Still, underwater drones and remote sensing technologies are being used to map and monitor seahorse habitats, providing valuable data for conservation planning.
 Genetic studies are also helping to understand the population structure and connectivity of seahorse populations, informing conservation strategies at a regional scale.

 Tips and Expert Advice